antomer/nb-test-task/task-3/README.md

 3. `deploy` - using Helm deploys container image built in step 2. to AWS

 ### **`lint-test` job**
-`lint-test` job runs unit tests and lint checks for application code.
+Runs unit tests and lint checks for application code.

 ### **`build` job**
-`build` job builds and pushes container image to `DockerHub`, Requires repository secrets `DOCKER_HUB_USERNAME` `DOCKER_HUB_TOKEN` to be configured and match `DOCKER_HUB_REPOSITORY` set in `env` section.
-At the moment images are pushed to public DockerHub repositoryu `antomer/nb-simple-service`
+Builds and pushes container image to `DockerHub`, Requires repository secrets `DOCKER_HUB_USERNAME` `DOCKER_HUB_TOKEN` to be configured and match `DOCKER_HUB_REPOSITORY` set in `env` section.
+At the moment images are pushed to public DockerHub repositoryu `antomer/nb-simple-service`.

-`build` job is run only if `lint-test` job was successful
+`build` job is run only if `lint-test` job was successful.

 ### **`deploy` job**
-`deploy` job deploy helm chart with newly build image to K3S cluster.
-Helm chart and its values file is located in [app/.deploy/helm/](https://github.com/antomer/nb-test-task/tree/master/task-3/app/.deploy/helm/) folder
+deploy helm chart with newly build image to K3S cluster.
+Helm chart and its values file is located in [app/.deploy/helm/](https://github.com/antomer/nb-test-task/tree/master/task-3/app/.deploy/helm/) folder.

+`deploy` job is run only on commits in `master` branch and if `build` job was successful.

 ### **Triggers**